esteinig/sketchy/README.md

 sketchy run --fastq test.fq --sketch saureus
 ```

-Sketchy primarily operates on read streams (see [`Benchmarks`](#benchmarks)) and prediction can be slow-ish over entire completed runs.
-Initial prediction on the first few thousand reads should be sufficient - often only a few hundred reads are required.
-Parameter `--ranks` controls the width of the consensus window for feature aggregation over the top ranking hits against the reference sketch (rows in heatmap output)
+`Sketchy` primarily operates on read streams (see [`Benchmarks`](#benchmarks)) and prediction can be slow-ish over entire completed runs.
+Initial prediction on the first  thousand reads should be sufficient - often only a few hundred reads are required.
+Parameter `--ranks` controls the width of the consensus window for feature aggregation over the top ranking hits against the reference sketch (rows in heatmap diagnosticoutput)

 ```bash
 sketchy run --fastq test.fq --sketch saureus --ranks 10 --limit 1000